 This form of testing provides a single connection point for testing the receiver and transmitter sections of the AAS.
 It avoids the need for direct connection to the AAS transceiver but requires the design of a custom close passive coupler device.
 The fixture must be accurately aligned to the AAS enclosure to ensure repeatable measurements with required accuracy.

-The Coupling method also presents challenges to the test equipment.
+The Coupling test method also presents challenges to the test equipment.
 The close-field coupler should allow testing over the entire frequency range covered by the Technical Standards (i.e., 9 kHz to 12.75/19 GHz for spectral emissions, even if only CATA/CATB requirements apply).
 The setup should support all applicable UTRA and E-UTRA bands for collocation and coexistence measurements.
 The electrical characteristics of the close-field probe should be characterized very accurately over this entire frequency band so that the probe response can be de-embedded from the measurements.

 8.2.4 Combined Test 8.2.4.1 Combined Conducted and Over-the-Air Test

 In this section, the combined use of Conducted and Over-the-Air test approaches is described.
-It consists of first using the Over-the-Air Test methodology to measure and quantify some aspect of the antenna performance followed by a Conducted test of the transceiver.
+It consists of first using the Over-the-Air test (OTA) methodology, as described in Section 8.2.2 to measure and quantify some aspect of the antenna performance followed by a Conducted test of the transceiver.

-In the first step, antenna performance obtained during the validation phase where measurements using OTA can be employed e.g. the difference in antenna gains between the single element antenna and the complete passive array antenna over a range of azimuth and elevation angles.
-The results of these measurements are then processed to be applied towards the second step where Conducted Tests can be employed.
+In the first step, antenna performance obtained during the validation phase where measurements using OTA can be employed e.g. the difference in antenna gains between the single element antenna and the complete passive array antenna over a range of azimuth and elevation angles, which are measured using OTA test.
+The results of these measurements are then processed to be applied towards the second step where Conducted tests, as described in Section 8.2.1 can be employed.

+A Combined Test approach can be illustrated below in Figure 8.2.4.1-1.

+Figure 8.2.4.1-1: Combined Conducted-OTA Test

 The details of processing in the two steps are to be defined later for the specific RF requirement.